Amel-HUMAYUN/HUMAYUN_AMEL_ST2API_TP3/README.md

 Clean architecture : The Clean Architecture aims to reduce the dependencies of your business logic with the services you consume (API, Database, Framework, Third-party Libraries), to maintain a stable application during its evolutions, its tests but also during changes or updates from external resources.

+I would like to improve the code, especially by doing all the bonuses.
+For instance :
+- have an interaction application that will allow the user to select a country with a world map
+- Have the information in different languages